Manish2709/DA-PROJECT/README.md

   1) KNN
   2) Naive Bayes
   3) Decison Tree

+# SOURCE CODE
+There are two files in this repository
+  1) EDA.ipynb -  A jupyter notebook which contains all the EDA that we have done
+  2) DA-models.ipynb - A jupyter notebook which contains all the models implemented

 # STEPS TO RUN THE PROJECT
   1) Install Anaconda in your local system
   2) Open Jupyter Notebooks